Note:

 4L (4X4 LOW)

 Provides mechanically locked four-wheel drive power to both the front and rear wheels with additional gearing for increased torque multiplication.
 Intended only for off-road applications such as deep sand, steep grades, or pulling heavy objects.
-4L (4X4 low) will not engage while your vehicle is moving above 3 mph (5 km/h); this is normal and should be no reason for concern.
-Refer to Shifting to or from 4L (4X4 low) for proper operation.
+4L (4X4 low) will not engage while your vehicle is moving above

 Shifting between 4WD system modes

-Note: Momentarily releasing the accelerator pedal while a shift in progress message displays will improve engagement or disengagement performance.
+Momentarily releasing the accelerator pedal while a shift in progress message displays will improve engagement or disengagement performance.

-Note: Do not perform this operation if the rear wheels are slipping or when applying the accelerator pedal.
+Do not perform this operation if the rear wheels are slipping or when applying the accelerator pedal.

-Note: You may hear some noise as the system shifts or engages; this is normal.
+You may hear some noise as the system shifts or engages; this is normal.

 You can move the control from 2H to 4A or 4H at a stop or while driving.
 The information display may display a message indicating a 4X4 shift is in progress and the LED light for the selected mode flashes.
 Once the shift is complete the information display shows the system mode selected and the LED light for the selected mode turns solid.